pc2/cp2k_submatrix_eval/hardware_accel/README.md

 As discussed in the paper, the matrix-matrix multiplication kernel is based on the OpenCL-based example included in the Intel FPGA SDK for OpenCL 19.2.
 Our modified version that reaches up to 3.4 TFLOP/s can be found in fpga/synthesis/device/matrix_mult.cl.
 It was synthesized for the 19.2_hpc BSP for the Bittware 520N board.
 The synthesis can be executed, provided the corresponding SDK and BSP in installed with the script fpga/synthesis/job.sh.
 The resulting bitstream can be found in fpga/bitstream/matrix_mult.aocx.
+Please note, that the bitstream was too large to be included in the Github-Repository and is instead hosted on Github's Git Large File Storage (LFS, https://git-lfs.github.com/).

 ## FPGA-accelerated Implementation